dendibakh/perf-book/chapters/0-Preface/0-2 Preface.md

 Denis Bakhvalov is a performance engineer at Intel, where he works on optimizing various widespread production applications and benchmarks.
 Before that, he was a part of the Intel compiler team, that develops C++ compilers for a variety of different architectures.
 Denis started his career as a software developer in 2008, working on a large C++ enterprise financial application.
 Before joining Intel, he worked for three years at Nokia, where he was writing embedded software.

 Performance engineering and compilers were always among his primary interests.
 In 2016 Denis started his `easyperf.net` blog, writing about low-level performance optimizations, C/C++ compilers, and CPU microarchitecture.
-Denis is a big proponent of an active lifestyle: he plays soccer, tennis, and chess.
+Away from work, Denis enjoys soccer, chess, and traveling.

 Contacts: